 I adore Ariellah as a performer and as a human, so when she asked me the other day to write a brief paragraph on a subject I can, and (if you have ever found yourself in my classes you know) do tackle often in my workshops, I jumped at the chance.
 I have a considerable amount to say on the subject, in fact, I have a whole 25 hours intensive addressing this very question.
 An intensive that attracts powerful women and thus turns out some of the most incredible, courageous dancers I have had the pleasure of touching on their paths.

 Here was my abbreviated, a bit scattered by jet-lag and mama brain, submission to her:

-The best we can do as story tellers is to learn our language through which we speak, dance.
-The more you know, the stronger your vocabulary and articulation is, the more rich your stories can be.
+The best we can do as storytellers is to learn our language through which we speak, dance.
+The more you know, the stronger your vocabulary and articulation are, the richer your stories can be.
 But don’t underestimate the power of a simple Haiku, a story does not have to be complicated to be effective.
 That’s why I think vulnerability and honesty prevail.
 If you are true to your story and work hard in your practice your peers will notice you and name you “artist”.
 Beware of those who tout the title while skirting the process, mostly those are artists operating from insecurity and fear.
 I have found most “true artists” don’t need a title to justify their passion, and this shows in their work.”

-Thank you Ariellah for including me and thank you for being and authentic artist, i am honored to be a friend, a peer, and fan.
+Thank you Ariellah for including me and thank you for being an authentic artist, I am honored to be a friend, a peer, and a fan. ~mira